-Three maps are available to help Sustainability Facilitators collect fishing ground data at the landing site.
+Two maps are available to help Sustainability Facilitators collect fishing ground data at the landing site.
 Figure 2 will help Sustainability Facilitators identify in which FMA fishing activity occurs.
-The second and third maps (Figures 3 and 4) will help describe the approximate locations of the fishing grounds.
+The second map (Figure 3) will help describe the approximate locations of the fishing grounds.
 The maps display Indonesian waters, gridded in 1° latitude and longitude squares.
 Each square is named by a letter on the vertical axis and by a number on the horizontal axis.
-The fisherman identifies the square where he conducted fishing activity and the Sustainability Facilitator records the coordinates of the area in the map, for example, W24 for south Lombok.
+The fisherman identifies the square where he conducted fishing activity and the

+Sustainability Facilitator records the coordinates of the area in the map, for example, W24 for south Lombok.
 If fishing was conducted in multiple squares, all of these squares must be recorded.
 Only squares where fishing activity occurred should be recorded, not squares through which the vessel travelled to get to the fishing ground.